Graduate Certificate in Gestalt Therapy

 Each year of study includes six days of residential program within semester two.
 The residential program is designed to provide a learning environment that is framed by contemporary Gestalt therapy and adult learning principles and underpinned by the values of responsibility and community.

-Residential/s are held off-campus in a rural setting and involve all students and faculty.
+Residential/s are held off-campus in a rural setting and involve all students and academic staff.
 They are an experiential program that complements and enhances the weekend tuition and learning experience with interactive applications of theory and practice.
 The extended live-in experience provides opportunity to deepen this work.

-In addition to the other learning, students enrolled in the Graduate Certificate program will be given the opportunity to observe the work of their senior colleagues as well as faculty.
+In addition to the other learning, students enrolled in the Graduate Certificate program will be given the opportunity to observe the work of their senior colleagues as well as academic staff.

 Students are required to engage in a minimum of 10 one-to-one therapy sessions.
 Therapy assists students to actively reflect on their learning experience and to address personal issues that impact their lives and have the potential to impact on their work with clients.
 Therapy is undertaken with an external Gestalt therapist listed on the Gestalt Therapy Brisbane’s Therapist List.